-One mid-term and one final exam will be given during the term and are scheduled for the middle and end of the semester.
+One mid-term and one final exam will be given during the term and are scheduled for the middle week and the last week.
 The exams are cumulative, and require thoughtful application of our studies to a real-world problem.